signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

 Having that in mind and that the documentation does not always describe the actual behavior of the code in every edge case you should be sure what libraries you use and how they handle edge cases.
 And, as always, it is a good idea to test your code with data that is as close to your production data as possible including edge cases.

-This behavior is tracked as a [bug in the OpenJDK](https://bugs.openjdk.java.net/browse/JDK-8148463) and alternative implementations to the for-loop are also discussed on [Stack Overflow](https://stackoverflow.com/questions/24630963/java-8-nullpointerexception-in-collectors-tomap/1515052).
+This behavior is tracked as a [bug in the OpenJDK](https://bugs.openjdk.java.net/browse/JDK-8148463).
+This is still not fixed in JDK17.
+Alternative implementations to the for-loop are also discussed on [Stack Overflow](https://stackoverflow.com/questions/24630963/java-8-nullpointerexception-in-collectors-tomap/1515052).

 <a style="background-color:#555;color:white;text-decoration:none;padding:4px 6px;font-family:-apple-system, sans-serif;font-size:12px;font-weight:bold;line-height:1.2;display:inline-block;border-radius:3px" href="https://unsplash.com/@andrewtneel?utm_medium=referral&amp;utm_campaign=photographer-credit&amp;utm_content=creditBadge" target="_blank" rel="noopener noreferrer" title="Download free do whatever you want high-resolution photos from Andrew Neel"><span style="display:inline-block;padding:2px 3px"><svg xmlns="http://www.w3.org/2000/svg" style="height:12px;width:auto;position:relative;vertical-align:middle;top:-1px;fill:white" viewBox="0 0 32 32"><title>unsplash-logo</title><path d="M20.8 18.1c0 2.7-2.2 4.8-4.8 4.8s-4.8-2.1-4.8-4.8c0-2.7 2.2-4.8 4.8-4.8 2.7.1 4.8 2.2 4.8 4.8zm11.2-7.4v14.9c0 2.3-1.9 4.3-4.3 4.3h-23.4c-2.4 0-4.3-1.9-4.3-4.3v-15c0-2.3 1.9-4.3 4.3-4.3h3.7l.8-2.3c.4-1.1 1.7-2 2.9-2h8.6c1.2 0 2.5.9 2.9 2l.8 2.4h3.7c2.4 0 4.3 1.9 4.3 4.3zm-8.6 7.5c0-4.1-3.3-7.5-7.5-7.5-4.1 0-7.5 3.4-7.5 7.5s3.3 7.5 7.5 7.5c4.2-.1 7.5-3.4 7.5-7.5z"></path></svg></span><span style="display:inline-block;padding:2px 3px">Andrew Neel</span></a>